David-VTUK/CKA-StudyGuide/RevisionTopics/Part-1-Scheduling.md

 1. From a directory
 2. From a URL

 Either method requires a modification to how the Kubelet functions on a given node.
-Because we’re not using a scheduler, the kublet daemon takes on the responsibility of creating the pods.
+Because we’re not using a scheduler, the kubelet daemon takes on the responsibility of creating the pods.

 **<span style="text-decoration:underline;">From a Directory or web address</span>**